Stockland Trust (ARSN 092 897 348) (“Trust”)

 Prior to the introduction of the AMIT Regime, different types of trusts (e.g. family trusts and MITs) were subject to the same tax system.
 This tax system contains a number of uncertainties and unnecessary administration costs for MITs in practice.
 The AMIT Regime is intended to address these issues, as well as provide greater flexibility in the tax affairs of MITs.

-Therefore, STML as responsible entity of Stockland Trust has elected into AMIT effective from the year ended 30 June 2018 onwards, to take advantage of the greater certainty and legislative protection afforded under the AMIT Regime in respect of its operation and administration.
+Therefore, STML as responsible entity of Stockland Trust has elected into the AMIT regime effective from the year ended 30 June 2018 onwards, to take advantage of the greater certainty and legislative protection afforded under the AMIT Regime in respect of its operation and administration.

 Stockland Trust has applied the AMIT Regime from 1 July 2017.
 STML’s decision to elect Stockland Trust into the AMIT Regime is irrevocable.